-Associate Professor of Nutrition & Exercise Physiology, CAFNR
+Professor of Nutrition & Exercise Physiology and Medicine

-Research Health Scientist, Harry S Truman Memorial VA Hospital
+Research Health Scientist, Harry S. Truman Memorial Veterans’ Hospital

-Dr. Rector is committed to growing and leading federally funded research through the NextGen Precision Health initiative, the MU School of Medicine, and the Harry S Truman Memorial VA Hospital.
+Scott Rector is committed to growing and leading federally funded research through the NextGen Precision Health initiative, the MU School of Medicine and the Harry S. Truman Memorial Veterans' Hospital.

 He was appointed associate director of the NextGen building in 2021.
 His active, federally funded research program focuses on prevention and treatment of chronic diseases, such as obesity, type 2 diabetes and nonalcoholic fatty liver disease.
 Dr. Rector’s lab takes a translational approach to examine these conditions, employing strategies in cell culture systems, small and large animal models and intervention studies in humans.
 He is nationally and internationally recognized as an expert in exercise and hepatic metabolism and has authored or co-authored more than 135 peer-reviewed articles in his research fields.

-Dr. Rector received his PhD in Exercise Physiology from the University of Missouri in 2007.
-Dr. Rector has co-appointments in the departments of Nutrition and Exercise Physiology and Medicine-Gastroenterology and Hepatology at the University of Missouri-School of Medicine, and also is a Research Health Scientist at the Harry S Truman Memorial VA Hospital.
+Dr. Rector received his doctorate in exercise physiology from MU in 2007.
+He has co-appointments in the departments of Nutrition and Exercise Physiology and Medicine-Gastroenterology and Hepatology at the School of Medicine and also is a research health scientist at the Truman VA Hospital.